mazi-project/portal/README.md

 Update
 -------

+Since version 1.6.4 there is an update function to the admin menu.
-In order to update, you need to execute the following commands:
+In order to update using the command line, you need to execute the following commands:

     $ sudo su
     $ cd /root/portal